Mide-clp/live-twitter-sentiment-analysis/README.md

 ## Overview
 When a company or brand launches a new product, they would like to know how the product is performing and what is said about it.
-The repository is used to perform user sentiment analysis by using Twitter API to get live tweets from users for analysis.
+This repository contain scripts that can be used to perform user sentiment analysis by using Twitter API to get live tweets from users for analysis.

+**Note you need to have ELEVATED access for twitter API, for the twitter producer script to run**

 ## Architecture
 <img src="image/Architecture.png">